kabaacke-psy/fmriprep_workshop_uwm2023/3_RunningfMRIPrep/README.md

 cat $(which fmriprep)
 ```

 This is a python script which runs the `main()` function located in the `fmriprep` site package.
-You can find the specific file containing this function at `/opt/conda/envs/fmriprep/bin/python3.10/site-packages/fmriprep/cli/run.py` If you ever wan tto dig deeper into what fMRIPrep is doing 'under the hood', you can backtrace from this file.
-If you want to do this on a local maching, you can copy the contents of `/opt/conda/envs/fmriprep/bin/python3.10/site-packages/fmriprep/` to your data directory before shutting down the container instance.
+You can find the specific file containing this function at `/opt/conda/envs/fmriprep/lib/python3.10/site-packages/fmriprep/cli/run.py` If you ever want to dig deeper into what fMRIPrep is doing 'under the hood', you can backtrace from this file.
+If you want to do this on a local maching, you can copy the contents of `/opt/conda/envs/fmriprep/lib/python3.10/site-packages/fmriprep/` to your data directory before shutting down the container instance.